-A seven-member OSMB will act in an advisory capacity to the National Institute on Aging (NIA) to monitor data quality and evaluate the progress of the follow-up phase of the ASPREE study conducted by Dr. Anne Murray of the Berman Center for Outcomes and Clinical Research, Minneapolis, MN, Dr. John McNeil of Monash University, Melbourne, Australia and Dr Andy Chan of Harvard University, Boston MA.
+A seven-member OSMB will act in an advisory capacity to the National Institute on Aging (NIA) to monitor data quality and evaluate the progress of the follow-up phase of the ASPREE study conducted by Dr. Anne Murray of the Berman Center for Outcomes and Clinical Research, Minneapolis, MN, Dr. John McNeil of Monash University, Melbourne, Australia, Dr Joanne Ryan of Monash University, Melbourne, Australia, and Dr Andy Chan of Harvard University, Boston MA.
 The follow-up phase started on June 13, 2017 after the ASPREE intervention phase ended.
 ASPREE intervention phase procedures (other than those related to the intervention) were maintained until December 2017.
 A new protocol for the remainder of the follow-up period (ASPREE-XT) was prepared for review by the OSMB.